 The work sample of the Oral Exam consists of two parts, (1) a focused write-up client assessment and conceptualization and (2) a focused write-up describing a client intervention.
 Ideally, the client therapy relationship from which the written work sample is based will be concluded so that the outcome of the case can be reported in its entirety.
 This also eliminates the possibility of a current client feeling pressured or coerced into participating when the client in fact may not wish to do so.
 However, if this is not possible, the student should have met with the client or client group over a significant enough period of time that a comprehensive case conceptualization can be developed.
 It is essential that clients understand that their continued receipt of psychological services will not be affected should they decide not to participate.
-The counselor is ethically counselor is ethically responsible to be certain the client does not feel coerced into agreement; any evidence of reluctance on the part of the client should be taken as an indication that this is not an appropriate client to present for the Oral Exam.
+The counselor is ethically responsible to be certain the client does not feel coerced into agreement; any evidence of reluctance on the part of the client should be taken as an indication that this is not an appropriate client to present for the Oral Exam.
 Evaluative data on the effects of the intervention (e.g., ongoing measurement of symptoms or functioning) should be included.

 The Committee assumes that in almost all instances students will be able to develop a written work sample that represents a client with whom they have worked while participating in a supervised practicum experience.
-This should be a case in which you believe you have done exemplary work.
+This should be a case in which you believe you have done exemplary work; every effort should be made to present a case that is no more than 1 year distant from the oral examination.
 If there are mitigating circumstances that make this impossible, the student should consult with her or his advisor and the Prelim Director early the semester before the scheduled date of the Oral component of the Doctoral Qualifying Examination in order to arrange for a special training case.